EIDiamond/invest-tools/data_collectors/tinkoff_invest_stream_py/README.md

 Main goal is download and keep market data for internal purposes, such as manual analyze, historical backtesting, ML purposes etc.

-The tool is using [Tinkoff Invest Python gRPC client](https://github.com/Tinkoff/invest-python) api.
+The tool is using [Tinkoff Invest Python gRPC client](https://github.com/Tinkoff/invest-python) api and collecting data from MOEX Exchange.

+Please note:
-The tool is downloading market data via market stream in real-time.
+1. The tool is downloading market data via market stream in **real-time**.
-So, you have to keep running the tool while trading session.
+So, you have to keep it running while trading session.

+2. Moreover, you have to start it before start main trade session and stop after.
+Sometimes, market stream can hang between trade sessions.
+I strongly recommend keeping it running only while trade session.

+4. Also, market stream can hang while trade session.
+I'm going to add something to struggle with it.
+But only for trade session time.

 ## Features